chung-sun/single-page-application/README.md

 # Hello World!, I'm Sun Chung

 <p>
 Description: This is a copy of my Github home page refactored to a single page application (SPAs).
-The Single Page Application offer better speed loading the page, improve user experience, since the data stays localyy it works offline, easy to debug, and less resource consumption.
+The Single Page Application offer better speed loading the page, improve user experience, since the data stays locally it works offline, easy to debug, and less resource consumption.
 </p>

 <p align="center">